CS6550/8803: Continuous Algorithms: Optimization and Sampling

 Mar 31.
 Nesterov and Ball method.

 Apr 2.
-Gaussian Cooling.
+Simulated Annealing and Gaussian Cooling.

 Apr 7.
 Midterm II.